szweibel/workshops/how-to-use-dhrift.md

 ## Writing Workshop Content

 Once you have set up your workshop repository and YAML, you can start writing your workshop content in markdown.
-Markdown is a lightweight markup language that is fairly easy to read and write.
+Markdown is a lightweight markup language that is fairly easy to read and write, once you understand the basic syntax.
 It allows you to format text, add images, and create links without having to write HTML.

 DHRIFT uses standard markdown syntax for formatting text, including headings, lists, links, images, and more.
-You can find a comprehensive guide to markdown syntax here: [Markdown Syntax Guide](https://www.markdownguide.org/basic-syntax/).
+You can find a comprehensive guide to standard markdown syntax here: [Markdown Syntax Guide](https://www.markdownguide.org/basic-syntax/).

 Beyond that, DHRIFT also supports a few custom markdown extensions that allow you to include interactive features like quizzes, challenges, and code editors in your workshop content.
 We'll cover these extensions in more detail in the following sections.

 ### General Structure

 A typical DHRIFT workshop is divided into sections and subsections, each with its own content.
 You will want to separate your content into logical sections that follow the flow you envision for your workshop.
 For major sections, you can use level 1 markdown headings (`#`), and for subsections, you can use level 2 headings (`##`).
-For instance, in this workshop, we have used level 1 headings for major over-arching sections like "Introduction to DHRIFT" and level 2 headings for subsections like "What is DHRIFT?", "Underlying Technologies", etc.
+For instance, in this workshop, we have used level 1 headings for major over-arching sections like "Introduction to DHRIFT" and level 2 headings for subsections like "What is DHRIFT?", "Underlying Technologies", etc. In general, note that both level 1 and level 2 headings will create a new page.
+DHRIFT will then automatically generate a table of contents for your workshop based on the headings you use.

 For the most part, you can structure your workshop content as you see fit, but it is generally a good idea to follow a pedagogically conscientious progression from introduction to conclusion.
 Separating out your content effectively can help learners navigate through the material more easily and tackle the lessons in digestible chunks.